 Is this your first feature?

 Yes.
-I had previously completed short films at NYU.
-The school was great in the sense that they throw you a film camera, a roll of 16mm black and white film, then send you out to experiment shooting on the streets of NYC.
+Due to it being my first feature, it was vital that everything was perfect.
+One of my more experienced friends was able to help me out along the way, offering some really helpful advice.
+One of the main things he told me was that I should consider investing in a DCP software to ensure my film was edited perfectly and also to help me add some preshow ads to my film to give a more professional look to the film.
+Whilst I had previously completed short films at NYU, completing your first feature film is a lot more complex.
+Thankfully, his advice really did help.
+The school was also great in the sense that they throw you a film camera, a roll of 16mm black and white film, then send you out to experiment shooting on the streets of NYC.
 In graduate school I got to work on a number of my friends’ movies in various capacities.
 Una Noche is also my thesis for NYU.
 It was initially written as a short film, but the story naturally developed into a feature once I moved to Havana and spent time focusing on the emotions of the story.

 How did you raise the money for the film?